Skip to main content

 Max active orders

-Most exchanges have a limit on the number of orders that can be placed simultaneously on the same trading pair.
+Most exchanges have a limitation on the number of limit orders that can be placed simultaneously on the same trading pair.
 To be able to run multiple bots with a large number of levels and not hit these limits, you can use the active order restriction feature.
 This does not affect the investment required by the bot, but it limits the number of orders the bot can place on the exchange at the same time.

 Name